Bachelor’s to Master’s in Occupational Therapy

 The Major in Occupational Therapy: Fast Track to Professional Excellence

 Through our Accelerated Bachelor’s to Master’s degree program, you can earn a master’s degree in occupational therapy with just one additional year instead of the traditional two years.
 Majoring in occupational therapy as an undergraduate student not only results in a substantial reduction to the overall cost of your education, but also prepares you sooner for the National Board Certification in Occupational Therapy® examination.

 Most students find our undergraduate program to be highly satisfying because our courses focus on occupation, which we define as all the activities that form the fabric of our lives: personal activities, social activities, physical activities, spiritual activities and even paid employment.
 By knowing more about occupations, you will learn how they are central to what makes life worth living and to staying healthy, happy and productive.

 Enable People to Live Their Lives to the Fullest

-As an occupational therapy major, you will be on your way to becoming a professional who is involved in helping people live meaningful, healthy and productive lives.
+As an occupational therapy major, you will be joining a community of like-minded individuals interested in helping people live meaningful, healthy and productive lives.
 Undergraduates who major in occupational therapy at USC gain practical knowledge about the key elements of healthy living.
 We believe that knowing more about the way daily activities influence emotional, physical and spiritual health enables you to help others lead healthier, richer and more fulfilling lives.